dikaeinstein/godl/README.md

 ## Subcommands

+*godl supports autocomplete for all subcommands*

+* `completion` — Generates completion scripts for bash or zsh
 * `download` — Download go binary archive
 * `help` — Help about any command
 * `install` — Installs the specified go binary release version